 How to Uncover a Toxic Boss

 Does one group have more people quitting (or retiring) than the others?
-Have there been instances where several individuals from the same unit have left the company in a short period of time?
+Have there been instances where several individuals from the same unit have left the company in a short period?
 Does one department have higher overtime costs than the others?
 Have the employees in a particular section been using up all their vacation and more of their sick days than the average?

 What to Do